openedx/credentials/docs/credentials_admin.rst

 Social Django
 -------------

-This service uses edX OpenID Connect (OIDC) together with social django for authentication.
-For information on setting up OIDC, see the getting started documentation.
+This service uses social django for authentication.
+For information on setting this up, see the getting started documentation.